mondele/btt-writer-docs/docs/dtSupdates.rst

      * New Testament: Opens a list of New Testament books

-     * Other

-       * Open Bible Stories
-       * translationWords
-       * translationWords OBS
+     * Other: Enables you to download translationWords (bible)

-  2. Once you have selected a book category, a list of available source texts opens.
-Select one or more source texts and click Download.
+  2. Once you have selected a book category, a list of available languagess opens.
+Select one or more languages and click Download.

   3. The selected text(s) download (this may take a few minutes) and then you should receive a success message.
 Click Close.